Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_snowpipe_streaming_msk/vhol_snowflake_snowpipe_streaming_msk.md

-Summary: This lab will walk you through how to apply a data-intensive approach to real-time data using Snowflake and Amazon Managed Grafana and Manager Streaming for Apache Kafka.
 id: vhol_snowpipe_streaming_msk
+summary: This guide will walk you through how to apply a data-intensive approach to real-time data using Snowpile streaming and Managed Streaming for Apache Kafka (MSK).
-categories: Getting Started
+categories: Getting-Started
 environments: web
-status: Published
+status: Hidden
 feedback link: https://github.com/Snowflake-Labs/sfguides/issues
-tags: Kafka, Streaming, MSK, Snowpipe streaming, SnowSQL
+tags: Getting Started, Kafka, Streaming, Amazon MSK, Snowpipe Streaming, SnowSQL
-authors: james.sun@snowflake.com
+authors: James Sun

-# Data-Intensive Approach to Real-Time Data Using Snowflake Snowpipe streaming and Amazon Managed Streaming for Apache Kafka
+# Data-Intensive Approach to Real-Time Data Using Snowpipe streaming and Amazon MSK
 <!---------------------------->
 ## Overview
-Duration: 5 minutes
+Duration: 5

 Snowflake's Snowpipe streaming capabilities are designed for rowsets with variable arrival frequency.
 It focuses on lower latency and cost for smaller data sets.
 This helps data workers stream rows into Snowflake